NastasjaBuzadzic4420rn/RentWheels/README.md

 # RentWheels
-Application for renting vehicles using Spring framework
+Application for renting vehicles using Spring framework.
+Application has Clien Application that communicates with three separte services: UserService, ReservationService and NotificationService.